dalibor/dalibornasevic.com/posts/014-how-to-install-titanium-and-android-sdk-on-ubuntu.md

 date: 2010-10-13 03:32:00 +0200
 author: Dalibor Nasevic
 tags: [android, titanium, ubuntu, mobile]
+summary: "Installing Titanium Mobile and Android SDK on Ubuntu."
 ---

 Installing Titanium Developer on GNU/Linux based systems has few gotchas and the whole process is not very well documented on the internet with a simple step by step installation instructions that will just work.
 Here I will describe how I installed Titanium Developer 1.4 on Ubuntu 10.04 and point out some errors that I was getting during the installation.